-WST 370 Chronicling Women's Lives (3)
+WST 370 Chronicling Women's Lives (3) once a year

 Explores the lives of a selected group of American women as a point of departure for the chronicling of contemporary women's lives.
 General studies: HU, C.

 WST 376 Feminist Theory (3)